Want more recommendations for your family?

 Parents Need to Know

 Parents need to know that this engaging, suspenseful political drama -- which is based on the true story of former covert CIA operative Valerie Plame, whose identity was compromised in the press, and her husband, former Ambassador Joseph Wilson -- portrays the U.S. government as a formidable villain that tries to suppress the truth.
 Expect some strong language (including "f--k" and "s--t"), lots of yelling and verbal fighting, and some war footage.
 Characters also drink and smoke cigars.
 It likely won't appeal to most kids, but politically-aware teens may appreciate the movie's eye-opening look at recent U.S. history.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-This kind of political thriller can be tricky to make; the tendency is either to throw in too much politics or too many thrills (see Green Zone for an example).
-But director Doug Liman finds a nice balance with FAIR GAME, sticking fairly close to the real-life facts, even if he does employ a few tried-and-true Hollywood tricks for easy shortcuts.
-Overall, he takes a story about secret meetings, phone calls, and article-writing and makes it dynamic and suspenseful.
+Director Doug Liman takes a story about secret meetings, phone calls, and article-writing and makes it dynamic and suspenseful.This kind of political thriller can be tricky to make; the tendency is either to throw in too much politics or too many thrills (see Green Zone for an example).
+But Liman finds a nice balance with FAIR GAME, sticking fairly close to the real-life facts, even if he does employ a few tried-and-true Hollywood tricks for easy shortcuts.

 Best of all, Liman adds a welcome, moving human level to recent history.
 It's heartbreaking to see Watts, as Plame, helplessly watching TV pundits casting judgment on her, and the strain on Plame and Wilson's marriage is palpable.
 The pair were more or less branded as traitors for a time, but here we see them as two good people who tried to do their best in the wrong place at the wrong time.
 The characters are angry, yes, but the movie itself keeps a cool head.